 Ph.D. in Chemistry - University of Nebraska - Lincoln

-Dr. Schiel is a research chemist in the NIST Biomolecular Measurement Division and on detail to the Advanced Manufacturing National Program Office (AMNPO) as the Technical Program Manager for NIIMBL, the National Institute for Innovation in Manufacturing Biopharmaceuticals (the NIST-sponsored Manufacturing USA institute).
+John Schiel, Ph.D., is a research chemist in the NIST Biomolecular Measurement Division and on detail to the Office of Advanced Manufacturing (OAM), which also serves as the Advanced Manufacturing National Program Office for Manufacturing USA as the Technical Program Manager for NIIMBL, the National Institute for Innovation in Manufacturing Biopharmaceuticals (the NIST-sponsored Manufacturing USA institute).
 He received his BS and Ph.D. in chemistry from the University of Nebraska-Lincoln.

-He is an author of over 30 publications, an editor of the ACS book series “State-of-the-Art and Emerging Technologies for Therapeutic Monoclonal Antibody Characterization”, and recipient of numerous Awards including the Arthur S. Flemming Award, Department of Commerce Gold Medal, ACS Division of Analytical Chemistry Fellowship, Bioanalysis Young Investigator Award, and UNL Early Achiever Award.
+John is an author of over 45 publications, an editor of the ACS book series “State-of-the-Art and Emerging Technologies for Therapeutic Monoclonal Antibody Characterization”, and recipient of numerous Awards including the Arthur S. Flemming Award, Department of Commerce Gold Medal, ACS Division of Analytical Chemistry Fellowship, Bioanalysis Young Investigator Award, and UNL Early Achiever Award.